thephpleague/csv/docs/8.0/converting.md

 ~~~

 This method accepts an optional argument `$classAttribute` to help you customize the table
 rendering.
-By defaut the classname given to the table is `table-csv-data`.
+By default, the classname given to the table is `table-csv-data`.

 ~~~php
 <?php